Why Do This Route?

 Avg precipitation = 1.07 mm

-Send proof of your involvement by email or snail mail by September 1.
+Send proof of your involvement by September 1.
 Rename the file using your full name and send it by email.
-The proof list is posted under What's New.
+The proof list will be posted here.

 Always check the location before driving; we may need to move the location.

 June.
 Time TBD.
-Location: Upper Sowaqua, Manson's Ridge.
+Location: TBD.
 Brush clearing.
 Please email us so we know to watch out for you.

 July.
-Time TBD at Tulameen Forest Service Road.
-Location: Olivine Mountain.
+Time TBD.
+Location: TBD.
 Driving instructions.
 Please email us so we know to watch out for you.